-Excellent nutrition is essential for every child's optimal development.
-Students bring a kosher-style, nut free lunch to school packed from home.
-A morning and afternoon snack is served to the toddler community before going outside and is available all morning for the casa communities.
+A morning and afternoon snack is served to the toddler community before going outside and is available all morning and afternoon for the casa communities.
+The hot lunch is served at 11:30 a.m. in all environments.
 MJDS has a kashrut policy requiring all foods brought to the school to be kosher and nut-free.